Disclosure: WPrBlogger is reader-supported. We may earn a commission if you purchase through our links at no extra cost to you.

 WP Rocket automatically fixes missing image dimensions (width and height attribute error message in PSI) and now self-hosts Google Fonts locally.
 It also preloads the cache by automatically detecting your sitemap and adding all URLS to the database.

-I have used LiteSpeed, Super Cache, and W3 Total Cache; I can tell you firsthand that WP Rocket surpasses these caching plugins.
+I have used LiteSpeed, Super Cache, and W3 Total Cache; I can tell you firsthand that WP Rocket surpasses them.
 The only caching plugins that come close to WP Rocket are FlyingPress and NitroPack, both of which are listed.

 Another WP Rocket’s advantage is that while it focuses on application-level or WordPress-level caching, it’s compatible with most server-level caching plugins.
 You can use WP Rocket optimization features alongside cache functions in other plugins.